LEAD PLAINTIFF DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $100,000 Investing In Alkermes plc To Contact The Firm

 On this news, Alkermes's share price fell from $57.96 per share on March 29, 2018 to a closing price of $45.23 on April 2, 2018: a $12.73 or a 21.96% drop.

-On October 30, 2018, the FDA released a briefing document concerning Alkermes’s NDA for ALKS 5461.
-The briefing document stated the FDA did not agree with Alkermes’s methodologies and that Alkermes disregarded the FDA’s advice.
+On October 30, 2018, the FDA released a briefing document concerning Alkermes’ NDA for ALKS 5461.
+The briefing document stated the FDA did not agree with Alkermes’ methodologies and that Alkermes disregarded the FDA’s advice.

 On this news, Alkermes's share price fell from $40.37 per share on October 29, 2018 to a closing price of $39.80 on October 30, 2018: a $0.57 or a 1.41% drop.